 - Provides faculty and alumni support

 Michelle Bennett works closely with Linda Paulson in providing policy and administrative support to potential students, current students, alumni, and faculty.
 She also oversees the program’s finances and is the administrative liaison with the University.
 Michelle began at Stanford in 2002 with the Alumni Travel/Study program, and has been with the MLA program since 2005.
 She earned her degree in Business Administration from Southern Oregon University.

 Marketing and Program Coordinator

 - Coordinates MLA events throughout the year

-- Develops and administers the marketing campaigns and social media efforts
+- Develops and administers marketing and social media campaigns

 - Designs and develops the MLA advertising materials, journals and imagery